Built-ins

 font props:{}any

-function sets the font properties for text.
+The font function sets the font properties for text.
 The font properties are

-property specifies a prioritized list of one or more font family
+The family property specifies a prioritized list of one or more font family

 names.
 Values are separated by commas to indicate that they are alternatives.
 The browser